Chapter Two

 “Two.”

-Fable felt her rage ripping through her like electricity as she held her phone tighter.
+Fable could feel her rage ripping through her like electricity.

-“What’s going on in here?” her mother asked, peeking inside the room.
-A familiar weight pressed around her, and Fable felt her nerves calm down.
-Her mother took the scene in quickly, stepping inside the small room, her eyes locked on the phone.
-Fable couldn’t help the gnawing guilt at the panic she saw in her mother’s brown eyes.
+“What’s going on in here?” her mom asked, peeking inside the room.
+Mary took the scene in quickly, stepping inside the small room, worried as her eyes locked on the phone.
+A familiar, calming weight pressed around Fable, as a gnawing guilt settled in the pit of her stomach.

 “Three,” Gavin concluded.
 “Give it now, or you will be grounded—”